What the C-suite wants: 24 must-have HR software metrics

 This measures the percentage of employees who are absent from work.
 It matters to the C-suite because absenteeism is expensive, disruptive, and damages productivity.
 High absence rate ultimately hurts total workforce efficiency, revenue, and business performance.

-Spotting changes (particularly of upwards trends) early can be a crucial early warning sign for attrition or burnout and allow better planning around absences to minimise disruption.
+Spotting changes (particularly signs of upwards trends, or in specific teams) early can be a crucial early warning sign for attrition or burnout.
+Getting to grips with your absence management helps you minimise disruption.

 6. Total compensation cost and cost-per-employee